Data Lake Definition

 Both of them are repositories of data storage.
 That is their only resemblance.

-A data lake holds data that is structured, semi-structured, and unstructured.
+A data lake holds structured, semi-structured, and unstructured data.
 The data structure and requirements are not defined or changed until the data is needed.
 This will increase the speeds of extracting, loading, and working with the data.

-A data warehouse is a large store of data accumulated from a wide range of sources within a company and used to guide management decisions.
+A data warehouse is a large store of data accumulated from various sources within a company and used to guide management decisions.

 Differences in Treating Data

 A data lake stores all data without changing it.
-A data warehouse stores data that first has been made fit to store.
+A data warehouse stores data that is first made fit to be stored.
 It has been defined and structured.

 Differences in Processing Data

 Data is loaded using two different approaches.
-In a data lake, data is loaded via schema-on-read, meaning the data is loaded as raw data, as-is.
-In a data warehouse data is loaded schema-on-write, meaning the data is defined and structured before it is loaded.
+In a data lake, data is loaded via schema-on-read, which is as-is as raw data.
+In a data warehouse, data is loaded schema-on-write, meaning the data is defined and structured before it is loaded.

 An Agile Solution

-A data lake is an agile solution because only at the moment the data is needed, definitions and structures have to be created and models, queries, and apps can be generated.
-A data warehouse is less of an agile solution because all the business processes that make use of certain parts of the data warehouse will not permit the data warehouse to be changed all of a sudden.
+A data lake is an agile solution because definitions and structures can be created only when the data is needed, and models, queries, and apps can be generated.
+A data warehouse is less of an agile solution because all the business processes that use certain parts of the data warehouse will not suddenly permit the data warehouse to be changed.
 Data warehouses cannot be changed as quickly as data lakes.

 A Secure Solution